animal-tree/Another-Version/2-Opposing-views.md

 In the summer, 2017, just before my first Dupilumab injection, my mom and I went to Finland to celebrate my graduation from "uni," and my razor broke in the luggage.

-Towards the later part of that summer, I started growing out my beard and mustache for the first time, entirely independently, while living in the House on May St...
+Towards the later part of that summer, I started growing out my beard and mustache for the first time, entirely independently, mostly while living in the House on May St...

 <!--
 ### Uncanny beard premonition